Nevenall/ghosting-the-edge/manuscript.md

 #### You & Improved

-There's so many possible puns about cyberware and interface tech that the media still hasn't caught up but, these days “being the better person” is all about becoming one with machines.
+There's so many possible puns about cyberware and interface tech that the media still hasn't caught up but, these days "being the better person" is all about becoming one with machines.

 ##### Cyberbrains